Important Announcement Regarding Part III

 - A copy of the emergency department attending physician schedule for the previous six (6) calendar months, for emergency department(s) attended by you.
 Please include a copy in each set.

 - A letter from your hospital(s) Medical Staff Office verifying current (full) privileges at your institution(s) in Emergency Medicine and that you are a member in good standing at your institution.
-Verification must be on official hospital stationary.
+Verification must be on official hospital stationery.
 Please include a copy in each set.

 - A copy of your current AOA CME activity report and additional CME activity not on the AOA report.
 Please include a copy in each set.
 The CME requirement must be submitted as 50 hours of Emergency Medicine CME for every full year following completion of residency.
 For example if a candidate finishes residency in June 2009, and submits the Part III examination materials for the July 2010, the candidate will be required to have 50 hours of Emergency Medicine CME; if submits the Part III examination materials December 2011, the candidate will be required to have 100 hours of Emergency Medicine CME; if less than one year in practice, CME activity will not be required.
 Please refer to the included document for AOBEM definition of Emergency Medicine CME.